Nedim Bajrami: Rangers

-On 30 August 2024, Bajrami joined Rangers in Scotland.
-Bajrami scored his first Rangers goal very early in his Europa League debut, less than a minute into a 2–0 away victory at Malmö on matchday 1 of the UEFA Europa League on 26 September 2024.
-On 3 November 2024, Bajrami scored the winning goal in the semi-final of the Scottish League Cup, a 2–1 victory over Motherwell at Hampden Park, sending Rangers into the final.
-On 15 December 2024, in the League Cup final, Bajrami opened the scoring for Rangers in a dramatic 3–3 draw against Celtic at Hampden Park.
-The match eventually was decided on penalties, with Rangers losing the shoot-out.
+On 30 August 2024, Bajrami joined Rangers in the Scottish Premiership.
+On 15 September 2024, Bajrami made his debut for Rangers in the league against Dundee United, coming on as a half-time substitute in a 1–0 away win.
+A week later, he made his first start for Rangers in a 3–0 win over Dundee in the Scottish League Cup quarter-final, providing the assist for Rangers’ third goal.
+He scored his first goal for the club on his UEFA Europa League debut on 26 September 2024, netting less than a minute into a 2–0 away win against Malmö FF in the league phase.
+On 30 October 2024, he scored his first league goal for Rangers in his sixth appearance in the competition, striking a diagonal left-footed shot in the 63rd minute to equalise in a 1–1 draw against Aberdeen.
+Four days later, he scored the winning goal in the semi-final of the Scottish League Cup, as Rangers defeated Motherwell 2–1 at Hampden Park to reach the final.
+On 15 December 2024, in the League Cup final, Bajrami opened the scoring for Rangers in a 3–3 draw against Celtic at Hampden Park, before Rangers were defeated 5–4 in the ensuing penalty shoot-out.

-By the end of the 2024–25 season, Bajrami had made 47 appearances in all competitions for Rangers, scoring 5 goals and providing 5 assists.
+By the end of the 2024–25 season, Bajrami had made 47 appearances in all competitions for Rangers, scoring five goals and providing five assists.

-During the 2025–26 season, Bajrami played a limited role in the Rangers squad, making only four appearances, all as a substitute, totaling 52 minutes on the pitch, without scoring or assisting.
-In the UEFA Champions League, he featured in three matches, totaling 18 minutes, without recording any goals or assists.